DaniloPierpaoli/danilopierpaoli/README.md

 - Developer Tech Stack Explorer & Dashboard
 A full-scale data analysis project using the Stack Overflow Developer Survey:

-- Data pipeline & cleaning with Python and Pandas
+-- Data pipeline & cleaning with Python and Pandas

-- Interactive dashboard built in Streamlit/Plotly
+--Interactive dashboard built in Streamlit/Plotly

-Features grouped bar and pie charts for languages, databases, platforms, and frameworks filtered by country and age ranges
+--Features grouped bar and pie charts for languages, databases, platforms, and frameworks filtered by country and age ranges

 🎸 FFT Sound Signal Analyzer
 A structured, three-part Fast Fourier Transform analysis toolkit: